Regular Expressions with Backreferences: Polynomial-Time Matching Techniques: Memory-Deterministic Regex

 \begin{theorem} Deciding whether a given $\MFA$ is synchronised is $\conpclass$-hard. \end{theorem}

-\begin{proof} We conduct a reduction from $\threesat$ to the problem of deciding whether a given $\MFA$ is synchronised.
+\begin{proof} We conduct a reduction from $\threesat$ to the problem of deciding whether a given $\MFA$ is not synchronised.
 Let $C = (c_1, c_2, \ldots, c_m)$ be a set of clauses $c_i = \{y_{i, 1}, y_{i, 2}, y_{i, 3}\}$, $1 \leq i \leq m$, with $\bigcup^m_{i = 1} c_i = \{x_1, \overline{x_1}, x_2, \overline{x_2}, \ldots, x_n, \overline{x_n}\}$.
 We define an $\MFA(2n+m)$ $M$, which, for every $i \in [n]$, has a memory $x_i$ and a memory $\overline{x_i}$, and, for every $j \in [m]$, a memory $z_j$.
-We first construct, for every $i \in [n]$, the component shown in Fig.~\ref{memdethardnessFigure}(c), and, for every $j \in [m]$, the component shown in Fig.~\ref{memdethardnessFigure}(d).
+We first construct, for every $i \in [n]$, the component shown in Fig.~\ref{memdethardnessFigureTwo}(a), and, for every $j \in [m]$, the component shown in Fig.~\ref{memdethardnessFigureTwo}(b).
 These components are combined by joining states $q_i, p_{i+1}$, $1 \leq i \leq n-1$, joining states $q_n, r_1$, and joining states $s_j, r_{j+1}$, $1 \leq j \leq m-1$.
-Finally, we construct the component shown in Fig.~\ref{memdethardnessFigure}(e), we join states $s_{m}, t$ and let $p_1$ be the start state (the only accepting state is shown in Fig.~\ref{memdethardnessFigure}(e)).
+Finally, we construct the component shown in Fig.~\ref{memdethardnessFigureTwo}(c), we join states $s_{m}, t$ and let $p_1$ be the start state (the only accepting state is shown in Fig.~\ref{memdethardnessFigureTwo}(c)).
 Obviously, this reduction can be computed in polynomial-time and it only remains to prove its correctness.
-If there is an input $w$, such that $M$ can reach both state $u_1$ and state $u_2$ by completely consuming $w$, then, since the transition with source $u_1$ stores $\tb$ in memory $z_1$, while the one with source $u_2$ does not change the content of memory $z_1$ (which must store $\ta$), there are non-synchronised computations with respect to input $w \tb$.
-On the other hand, since the part of $M$ that consists in the components of Fig.~\ref{memdethardnessFigure}(c)~and~(d) is completely deterministic and the only nondeterminism of $M$ relies in the state $t$, the only non-synchronised computations must be due to an input that can lead $M$ into both states $u_1$ and $u_2$.
+If there is an input $w$, such that $M$ can reach both state $u_1$ and state $u_2$ by completely consuming $w$, then, since the transition with source $u_1$ stores $\tb$ in memory $z_1$, while the one with source $u_2$ does not change the content of memory $z_1$ (which must store $\ta$, since otherwise we cannot reach $u_1$ and $u_2$ with the same input word), there are non-synchronised computations with respect to input $w \tb$.
+On the other hand, since the part of $M$ that consists in the components of Fig.~\ref{memdethardnessFigureTwo}(a)~and~(b) is completely deterministic and the only nondeterminism of $M$ relies in the state $t$, the only non-synchronised computations must be due to an input that can lead $M$ into both states $u_1$ and $u_2$.
 Consequently, $M$ is non-synchronised if and only if it can reach both states $u_1$ and $u_2$ by consuming the same input.
 Obviously, such an input $w$ exists if and only if it is possible for $M$ to reach state $t$ with all memories $z_{j}$, $1 \leq j \leq m$, storing $\ta$.
 Now we assume that $C$ is satisfiable and consider the following computation of $M$.
-If $x_i$ is assigned value \emph{true}, then, in the component of Fig.~\ref{memdethardnessFigure}(c), we store $\ta$ in $x_i$ and $\tb$ in $\overline{x_i}$, and if $x_i$ is assigned value \emph{false}, then we store $\tb$ in $x_i$ and $\ta$ in $\overline{x_i}$.
-Since every clause contains a \emph{true} literal, it is possible to traverse the components of Fig.~\ref{memdethardnessFigure}(d) in such a way that every memory $z_j$, $1 \leq j \leq m$, stores value $\ta$ when we reach state $t$.
-On the other hand, if we can reach $t$ with all memories $z_{j}$, $1 \leq j \leq m$, storing $\ta$, then for every $j \in [m]$, there is at least one memory among the memories $y_{j,1}, y_{j,2}, y_{j,3}$ that stores $\ta$, which, considering that the components of Fig.~\ref{memdethardnessFigure}(c) force every pairs of memories $x_i, \overline{x_i}$ to store complementary values (with respect to the values $\ta$ and $\tb$), directly translates into a satisfying assignment of $C$. \end{proof}
+If $x_i$ is assigned value \emph{true}, then, in the component of Fig.~\ref{memdethardnessFigureTwo}(a), we store $\ta$ in $x_i$ and $\tb$ in $\overline{x_i}$, and if $x_i$ is assigned value \emph{false}, then we store $\tb$ in $x_i$ and $\ta$ in $\overline{x_i}$.
+Since every clause contains a \emph{true} literal, it is possible to traverse the components of Fig.~\ref{memdethardnessFigureTwo}(b) in such a way that every memory $z_j$, $1 \leq j \leq m$, stores value $\ta$ when we reach state $t$.
+On the other hand, if we can reach $t$ with all memories $z_{j}$, $1 \leq j \leq m$, storing $\ta$, then for every $j \in [m]$, there is at least one memory among the memories $y_{j,1}, y_{j,2}, y_{j,3}$ that stores $\ta$, which, considering that the components of Fig.~\ref{memdethardnessFigureTwo}(a) force every pairs of memories $x_i, \overline{x_i}$ to store complementary values (with respect to the values $\ta$ and $\tb$), directly translates into a satisfying assignment of $C$. \end{proof}